prabinkc2046/Docker-Storage-Scenario-MySQL-Database/README.md

 # Docker Storage Scenario - MySQL Database

-This repository provides an example scenario for practicing Docker storage operations with a MySQL database.
+This repository provides an example scenario completed as part of my training after learning Docker storage.
 The scenario focuses on creating and managing a Docker volume for persistent storage of MySQL data.

 ## Prerequisites